HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 In the analysis domain, where workloads are far more diverse than for organised production activities, there are many interesting developments to follow-up.
-Systems like SWAN have had success in bringing notebook technology to HEP ROOT analysis and now plans R&D to scale up to future challenges.
-In the meantime, data science tools like Apache Spark clusters achieve a scale and ease of use which is admirable and our community would like to emulate. albeit that this is much harder to achieve with HEP analysis data.
+Systems like SWAN have had success in bringing notebook technology to HEP analysis and now plans R&D to scale up to future challenges.
+In the meantime, data science tools like Apache Spark clusters achieve a scale and ease of use which is admirable and our community would like to emulate, albeit that this is much harder to achieve with HEP analysis data.
 There was a fascinating talk and live demonstration of the Dask system for cluster based data analysis and analytics in the Python ecosystem.